-where $ \bmu_{t}(x)$ is a mobility matrix that may depend on time and space, and is not necessarily symmetric.
+where $ \bmu_{t}(x)$ is the mobility matrix that may depend on time and space, and is not necessarily symmetric.
 The force vector $F_{t}(x)$ can be decomposed as

-with $V_{t}(x)$ is a time-dependent potential and $f_{t}(x)$ a non-conservative force.
+where $V_{t}(x)$ is a time-dependent potential and $f_{t}(x)$ is a non-conservative force.
 The potential is controlled by an external agent through a deterministic protocol $\lambda_t$, such that $V_{t}(x)=V(x,\lambda_t)$.
 The \textbf{Markovian generator}~\eqref{eq:gpd} associated with the Langevin Eq.~\eqref{eq:LE} takes the form

 and the \textbf{probability current} Eq.~\eqref{curr} takes the form